srishupadhyay/Retail-Insights-SQL/README.md

 The payment amount has not been considered since many customers have bought items independently.<br/>

 ## Findings
-Findings are in a Word document in (.docx) format under the results subcategory.
+Findings are in a Word document in (.docx) format under the 'Results' category.
 ## Recommendations
-Recommendations are in a Word document in (.docx) format under the results subcategory.
+Recommendations are in a Word document in (.docx) format under the 'Results' category.
 ## Limitations
-Limitations are in a Word document in (.docx) format under the results subcategory.
+Limitations are in a Word document in (.docx) format under the 'Results' category.